-Expressive art therapy is a good tool in the process of addiction recovery because it can help uncover problems in a person’s life.
+Expressive art therapy is a unique tool in the process of addiction recovery because it can help uncover problems in a person’s life in a creative fashion.
 Sometimes these problems come with intense emotions that are too hard to verbalize.
-Using the self-expression of the arts can help to discover their unspoken personal issues.
+Using the self-expression of art therapy can help to discover their unspoken personal issues.
 This gives someone struggling with addiction the opportunity to release their feelings.
 In some cases, they didn’t even realize these feelings were there in the first place.

 An art therapist is trained to spot nonverbal metaphors and symbols in a patient’s artwork.
-Therapists claim that art therapy can:
+Therapists claim that utilizing art therapy for substance abuse treatment can:

 - Help patients discover and face their personal problems